daniel-alves-fernandes/stplot/README.md

 ssc install palettes
 ```

+You can download these packages manually.
+If they are not on your system, `stplot` will prompt to install them on the first run.
 After installing these packages, put `stplot.ado` and `stplot.sthlp` in your working directory or your personal Stata directory.

 ## Syntax